 Panelist means an individual appointed by a Provider to be a member of a Panel.

-Party means a Complainant or a Respondent in an administrative proceeding under the Policy.
+Party means a Complainant or a Respondent in an administrative proceeding or an IGO Complainant or a Respondent in an Arbitral Proceeding under the Policy

 Pendency means the time period from the moment a UDRP complaint has been submitted by the Complainant to the UDRP Provider to the time the UDRP decision has been implemented or the UDRP complaint has been terminated.